bgutierrezra/getcleandata/CodeBook.md

 traindf<-data.frame(subjectTrain, trainLabels, xTrain, check.names=FALSE)  # complete train data frame

-### Merge test and train data frames to obtain an intermediate set called tidyDF that will be used to obtain the final tidy data set as required by the project instructions
+### Merge "test" and "train" data frames to obtain an intermediate set called tidyDF that will be used to obtain the final tidy data set as required by the project instructions

 tidyDF<-rbind(testdf, traindf)